Toyota has begun a feasibility study into the usage of fuel cell technology in HGVs.

 HGVs create a significant percentage of the annual emissions output at the port, and the trial is one of a number of measures in its Clean Air Action Plan to reduce harmful pollutants.

-The concept truck is is a fully functioning HGV with the power and torque capacity to transport cargo between the two ports while emitting nothing but water vapour.
+The concept truck has the power and torque capacity to transport cargo between the two ports while emitting nothing but water vapour.

 “Toyota believes hydrogen fuel cell technology has tremendous potential to become the powertrain of the future,” said Bob Carter, executive vice president of sales for Toyota Motor North America.
 “With Project Portal, we are proud to help explore the societal benefits of a zero-emission heavy-duty truck platform.”